-The Vision Ears Phönix is the company’s flagship universal in-ear monitor featuring a 13 balanced armature driver design.
+This is a review of the Vision Ears Phönix which is the company’s flagship universal in-ear monitor featuring a 13-balanced armature driver design.
 It is priced at €3500.

-Disclaimer: The Vision Ears Phönix sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Vision Ears for giving us this opportunity.

 To read more about Vision Ears products we have featured on Headfonics click here.